eFranchesca/vanillaWeatherApp/README.md

 # vanillaWeatherApp

-This is my first project that I have built and hosted, it's still a work in progress.
+This is one of my first projects that I have built and hosted, it's still a work in progress.
 So I apologize for the construction and mess, lol 🚧🏗️

 👋 Hi, I’m @eFranchesca, I prefer just Eva (pronounced Ava).